-The Southeastern Association of Advocates for Women in Science (AAWSM) is a collaborative organization founded to equip future leaders in academia with the knowledge and skills needed to promote the recognition and professional development of women in academic medicine and biomedical sciences.
-Furthermore, we hope to provide a platform for mentoring leaders at all stages of professional development, as well as engage the academic community to address the challenges faced by women in academic medicine.
+The National Association of Advocates for Women in Science and Medicine (AAWSM) is a collaborative organization founded to equip future leaders in academia with the knowledge and skills needed to promote the recognition and professional development of women in academic medicine and biomedical sciences.

 From training to creating an established career, women in medicine face biases and discrimination from both patients and colleagues alike, which cripple both professional advancement and personal well-being.
 The Association of Advocates for Women in Science and Medicine attempts to both generate awareness and develop effective strategies that will enable women to speak out and promote positive change.
 The AAWSM annual conference addresses many of these challenges and more, in addition to giving its attendees the opportunity to learn from and network with successful physician scientists.